Yarbles/bookstore/README.txt

 ————— REID THE BEST BOOKS ————

+See it in action (or inaction, depending) at: reid-the-best-books.pantheon.io
 Description: A mock-website for a bookstore in Drupal Copyright 2015, Reid Baldwin
 License: Creative Commons